wbonnefond/LicenseChecker/README.md

 }
 ```

 LicenseChecker supports assemble tasks that build multiple variants.
-If any variant has set `ext.failOnMissingAttribution = true` and there are missing attributions, then the entire build will fail.
+If any variant has set `ext.failOnMissingAttributions = true` and there are missing attributions, then the entire build will fail.